Professional Letter of Recommendation Template + Biotech Letter Example

 Now that you have an idea of how to write a letter of recommendation, let’s break down each part to further grasp how it is written.

-The introduction has five parts.
+The introduction according to letter of recommendation template has five parts.
 First, the name, personal address, and contact information.
 Just like any formal letter, the name of the one writing will be on the first line.
 The next line will be the person’s address, and the last line will be the email and phone number.

 The second part is the date.
 Write the complete date when you’re composing the letter.